-MRR Guidance document No. 1, Updated Version, 20 February 2023
+MRR Guidance document No. 1, Updated Version, final draft, 14 January 2025

 This document is part of a series of documents provided by the Commission services for supporting the implementation of the "Monitoring and Reporting Regulation (the "MRR").
-A new version of the MRR has been developed for the use in the 4th phase of the EU ETS, i.e. Commission Implementing Regulation (EU) 2018/2066 of 19 December 2018 in its current version1.
+The version of the MRR developed for the use in the 4th phase of the EU ETS, i.e. Commission Implementing Regulation (EU) 2018/2066 has been revised in 2023 and 20241.
+This guidance document takes into account those amendments.